woheller69/ImapLocate/README.md

 ImapNote3
 =========

 This project is a clone from https://github.com/nbenm/ImapNote2.
+It also uses some changes from https://github.com/kwhitefoot/ImapNote2 and maybe others

 Sync your notes between Android, iOs devices and different accounts like Gmail, iCloud and others